jrenaud90/CyRK/README.md

 **The following code can be found in a Jupyter Notebook called "Getting Started.ipynb" in the "Demos" folder.**

-*Note: some older CyRK functions like `cyrk_ode` and `CySolver` class-based method have been deprecated.
+*Note: some older CyRK functions like `cyrk_ode` and `CySolver` class-based method have been deprecated and removed.
 Read more in "Documentation/Deprecations.md".*
 CyRK's API is similar to SciPy's solve_ivp function.
 A differential equation can be defined in python such as:

 ```python